 Also See: Where to Stay in Penang: Sunway Hotel Georgetown

 Where to Eat in Penang

 - Andrew’s Kampung – If you and your friends are on a limited budget, go to Andrew’s Kampung.
-It offers a huge selection of Malaysian and Asian dishes for fairly affordable prices.
+It offers a massive selection of Malaysian and Asian dishes for reasonably affordable prices.
 While here, don’t forget to order a serving of Malaysian curry and fried ice cream!

 - Wheeler’s Coffee – Do you have the rest of the afternoon off?
-Drop by Wheeler’s Coffee, a nice and cozy café that serves pizza, sandwiches, and a host of healthy veggie dishes and soup.
-Try their aglio olio here too—you’ll love it.
+Drop by Wheeler’s Coffee, a friendly and cozy café that serves pizza, sandwiches, and a host of healthy veggie dishes and soup.
+Try their Aglio olio here, too—you’ll love it.

 - Peranakan Dinner at Perut Rumah Nyonya Cuisine in Penang